chenchkx/MyNote/ML/SPD-Metrics/README.md

 ﻿
-The code of four metrics(AIRM, LEM, Stein&Jeffrey divergence) on SPD manifold.
+The code of four metrics (AIRM, LEM, Stein&Jeffrey divergence) for computing  geodesic distance on the Symmetric Positive Definite(SPD) manifold.
 Written by Kai-Xuan Chen (e-mail: kaixuan_chen_jsh@163.com)
 Also, you can find more applications at:
 https://github.com/Kai-Xuan/RiemannianCovDs/
 https://github.com/Kai-Xuan/iCovDs/